espocrm/documentation/docs/development/coding-rules.md

 }
 ```

 ### 5\.
-Never return TRUE or FALSE to indicate success or failure.
+Never return TRUE or FALSE to indicate a success or failure.
 Throw an exception if failure, return NULL for empty result.

 ```php
 <?php